HathorNetwork/rfcs/projects/feature-activation/0004-phased-testing.md

 # Motivation
 [motivation]: #motivation

-After all changes introduced by the previous Feature Activation RFCs are implemented, the mechanism should be tested with some "fake" features in both the testnet and mainnet environments, and only then we'll be able to use it with confidence in the mainnet to change real features like updating the maximum merkle path length, for example.
+After all changes introduced by the previous Feature Activation RFCs are implemented, the mechanism should be tested with some "dull" features in both the testnet and mainnet environments.
+Such features do not change any full node behavior and are used exclusively to test the Feature Activation mechanism itself.
+Only then we'll be able to use it with confidence in the mainnet to change real features like updating the maximum merkle path length, for example.

 # Guide-level explanation
 [Guide-level explanation]: #guide-level-explanation